top of page

 I've had Star Trek songs, football anthems, soap opera theme tunes as well as the more traditional ballads.

-These can bring a smiles to all of those who knew the person well or they can hold much sentiment when a more moving song reminds you of the person you've lost.
+These can bring a smiles to all of those who knew the person well and can hold much sentiment when a more moving song reminds you of the person you've lost.

 Hymns